marina601/easy-cocktail-recipes/TESTING.md

     in the empty field for textera element.
     6. Filled in all the required information and pressed submit.
     7. The Submit button changed the text to "Submitting...".
+    8. Tried pressing on the button again, the button has been displayed with time-out function to prevent the user from submiting the form again.
-    8. An alert popped up displaying the following message "Thank you [user-name].
+    9. An alert popped up displaying the following message "Thank you [user-name].
 Your message has been sent!
 We will be in touch soon!"
-    9. Within seconds, the owner received an email notifying them of the site of the enquire, with a user name and email address, also with the text which was entered.
+    10. Within seconds, the owner received an email notifying them of the site of the enquire, with a user name and email address, also with the text which was entered.
-    10. Once pressed "OK" on alert, the form has been reset.
+    11. Once pressed "OK" on alert, the form has been reset.
-    11. The user gets an automated email ensuring them the message has been received and somebody will be in touch with them shortly.
+    12. The user gets an automated email ensuring them the message has been received and somebody will be in touch with them shortly.
-    12. If the email address is not valid, the owner gets notified and emailJS is trying to resend the automated reply for 24hrs.
+    13. If the email address is not valid, the owner gets notified and emailJS is trying to resend the automated reply for 24hrs.
-    13. If something should go wrong with emailJS the user will be notified via an alert.
+    14. If something should go wrong with emailJS the user will be notified via an alert.
-    14. Repeated the same steps for tablet and mobile view, the result was satisfactory.
+    15. Repeated the same steps for tablet and mobile view, the result was satisfactory.
+    16. If something should go wrong the user will be notified via alert.
+    17. Submit button is displayed is case of an error.

 ![Contact Form Ipad](/assets/wireframes/contact-form-ipad.png)
 ![Contact Form Mobile](/assets/wireframes/contact-form-mobile.png)